 Some modern critics question the Bible’s historical accuracy, its scientific validity and its prophetic predictions.
-Many point to apparent discrepancies and contradictions.
+Many point to apparent discrepancies and contradictions that they believe exist in the Bible.

 How does the Bible answer the critics?
 Do we just have to take the Bible on faith?